Student Teaching Responsibilities

 - Standard 1.4.
 The educator shall not use institutional or professional privileges for personal or partisan advantage.

 - Standard 1.5.
-The educator shall neither accept nor offer gratuities, gifts, or favors that impair professional judgment or to obtain special advantage.
+The educator shall neither accept nor offer gratuities, gifts, or favors that impair professional judgment or that are used to obtain special advantage.
 This standard shall not restrict the acceptance of gifts or tokens offered and accepted openly from students, parents of students, or other persons or organizations in recognition or appreciation of service.

 - Standard 1.6.
 The educator shall not falsify records, or direct or coerce others to do so.